 I do wish that the battery lasted a little longer as it seems to expire at the most inconvenient time, probably due to my own incompetence at monitoring its use.
 Overall, the QC20 is truly worth the money if you want something that’s extremely portable, high quality, and guaranteed to make even the tinny sound of an aircraft sound system sound good.

 It’s nice when technology works and not so nice when it doesn’t deliver as expected, which was the case when I bought an HP Envy 17-184nr laptop.
-I like big laptops, which I use as desktop replacements, and was very happy with the previous HP Envy 17 model.
+I like big best gaming laptop under 1500, which I use as desktop replacements, and was very happy with the previous HP Envy 17 model.
 However, the Envy 17s are designed as consumer PCs and two years of hard work had made the 17 cranky and noisy (one reason to wear a noise-cancelling headset), so I decided to take advantage of some recent cost reductions to buy a replacement.
 The new Envy 17s come with fast CPUs, great 17″ full HD screens, and Beats Audio (whatever that means).

 Typically, I remove the hard disk that comes with laptops and replace it with a high-performing SSD (in this case, the Samsung Pro Series 512GB) and some extra memory so that the laptop can easily handle running several virtual servers.
 I like the Envy 17s because they come with two hard disk slots and so went ahead and bought two SSDs for the upgrade.